kevinstl/minikube-easy/README.md

 `./install.sh`

-Execute start.sh - This will start a minikube instance that will require further setup, described as follows.
+Execute initialize.sh - This will start a minikube instance that will require further setup, described as follows.

-`./start.sh`
+`./initialize.sh`

 ##Modify xhyve vm.